kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 I am still unsure on the name.
 I think it is fun short and quirky and most importantly, not taken on package managers.
 It has a little bit of a hidden meaning (*"easy? no"* referring to doing static analysis on JavaScript).

 I want to keep things moving but slowly.
-On initial viewing incomplete projects seem bad but I think that there is a good as they have space to add additional features and improve.
-Some projects I see which seem in closer to their goal have problems with improving.
-I think some tools are built too quickly and I don’t want Ezno to fall into that category.
-It is a bit earlier than I want to speak about the project but I am keen to see feedback about what issues this fixes as well as other ideas to pursue.
+I think incomplete projects are good as they have space to add additional features and improve.
+Some projects I see which seem in closer to their goal have less space to improve.
+I also think some tools are built too quickly and I don’t want Ezno to fall into that category.

 No demo binary out yet, need to finish of some things on more advanced events to get some of the cooler demos to work.
 Hoping for something demonstrable before the end of this year 🤞